MarkusMusch/backtest/README.md

 2. **Training your model**

-	* The Backtest class serves as a template for backtesting, making it easy to plug in your own strategies and see how they would have fared under different market conditions in the past.
-It provides a train and a test method making it easy to do parameter optimizations and test the results for validity.
+	* The Backtest class provides a train and a test method making it easy to do parameter optimizations and test the results for validity.
+This makes it easy to plug in your own strategies and see how they would have fared under different market conditions in the past.

 3. **Testing your model**

-	* Backtest reports for the example strategy that provide a comprehensive overview of the strategy's performance, including plots of the equity curve and important performance metrics for different parameters.
+	* Backtest reports for the example strategy that provide a comprehensive overview of the strategy's performance, including plots of the equity curve, confidence intervals of bootstraped returns, and important performance metrics for different parameters.

 	<p align="center">
 	<img src="https://github.com/MarkusMusch/backtest/blob/main/images/BTCBUSD_1h.png" />
 	</p>

-    > The backtest in the image above shows the return curve optimized for maximal Sharpe ratio on the first 75% of the data and the equity curve of the same strategy on the test data together with the median and 90% confidence interval of 250 samples bootstraped from the returns of the optimal strategy in the training data.
-On the right hand side a table with performance metrics for the equity curve on the test data is being shown.
+    > The backtest in the image above shows the return curve optimized for maximal Sharpe ratio on the first 75% of the data and the equity curve of the same strategy on the test data together with the median and 90% confidence interval of 250 samples bootstraped from the returns of the strategy that performed best on the training data.
+On the right hand side, a table with performance metrics for the equity curve on the test data is being shown.

 ## Installation